 From India, Nagpur

-1. Sir, you or the affected employee can ask the employer about the nature and legal sanction about deductions of 6% of gross wages and take action accordingly.
+1. You or the affected employee can ask the employer about the nature and legal sanction regarding the deductions of 6% of gross wages and take action accordingly.

-2. However, the deductions from the wages of employees are regulated under provisions of the Payment of Wages Act, 1936 (Sections 7 to 13).
-In my opinion, if the employer is not in a position to indicate any satisfactory reply, then ex-employee or similarly placed employees can make a representation or take up the issue with the Inspector as appointed under section 14 of the said Act and also comply with the procedure laid down under appropriate rules as framed by appropriate government as defined under section 2(i) of said Act.
+2. However, the deductions from the wages of employees are regulated under the provisions of the Payment of Wages Act, 1936 (Sections 7 to 13).
+In my opinion, if the employer is not in a position to provide any satisfactory reply, then the ex-employee or similarly placed employees can make a representation or take up the issue with the Inspector appointed under section 14 of the said Act and also comply with the procedure laid down under the appropriate rules framed by the appropriate government as defined under section 2(i) of the said Act.

 From India, Noida